TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 	- use auto-scaling to adjust number of instances across AZs to maintain performacen and availability
 - **Edge Locations**- being able to cache or store copies of your files into a closer location to where users are- using AWS Cloudfront as a content delivery network (CDN) and AWS Global Accelerator
 	- **Cloudfront**- acts as the CDN delivering data
-	- **Global Accelerator**- directs traffic through AWS global network by providing static IP addresses that act as a fixed entry point to apps in one or more regions
+	- **Global Accelerator**- directs traffic through AWS global network by providing static IP addresses that act as a fixed entry point to apps in one or more regions.
+Routes traffic to the optimal endpoint based on health, geography and policies
 	- They are sites deteremined by AWS that are different from regions, usually metro areas and major cities arund the world that dont have an availability centre
 	- good for if you want some particular data or files to be easier access to a certain location, than setting up a full region
 	- good for if your developing in another country thats far from where the userbase is